 Request for Quotation

 Note: The production of 7059 and 7059F glass materials have been terminated by CORNING a long time ago.
 We still stock some remaining 7059 (non-F) glass at 0,7 mm thickness though.
 The direct follow-up glass is CORNING's 1737F and please take into account that there are some other materials that you can use as a replacement in many cases.
-If you search for alternative glasses, please search through our website or use the search function above.
+If you search for alternative glasses, please browse through our website or use the search function above.
 If you need further help in engineering design, please do not hesitate to contact us.

 Standard Glass Thicknesses (non-F materials)